 It’s hard to accept uncertainty, possible disasters and mistakes.
 Yet if we resist these aspects of life, conflicts and anxiety abound.

-Instead, open your arms to life’s mystery and believe that you’ll be alright.
+Instead, develop your intuition, open your arms to life’s mystery and believe that you’ll be alright.

 Doing anything creative reminds you that there’s no one like you.
 Only you have had your experiences and ideas.
 You’re incomparable.

-Try scrapbooking, taking photos, flower arranging or cooking!
+Try collaging, taking photos, flower arranging or cooking!